-Figure 39 shows the detailed timing diagrams of this method.
-During a conversion, while $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are both low, the result of the previous conversion can be read.
-The data is shifted out, MSB first, with 16 clock pulses and is valid on both the rising and falling edge of the clock.
+Figure 40 shows the detailed timing diagrams of this method.
+During a conversion, while \overline{CS} and \overline{RD} are both low, the result of the previous conversion can be read.
+The data is shifted out, MSB first, with 18 clock pulses and is valid on both the rising and falling edge of the clock.
 The 18 bits have to be read before the current conversion is complete; otherwise, RDERROR is pulsed high and can be used to interrupt the host interface to prevent incomplete data reading.
 There is no daisy-chain feature in this mode, and the RDC/SDIN input should always be tied either high or low.

-To reduce performance degradation due to digital activity, a fast discontinuous clock (at least 60 MHz when normal mode is used, or 80 MHz when warp mode is used) is recommended to ensure that all the bits are read during the first half of the SAR conversion phase.
+To reduce performance degradation due to digital activity, a fast discontinuous clock of at least 67 MHz is recommended to ensure that all the bits are read during the first half of the SAR conversion phase, t7, because the ADC can correct for errors introduced by digital activity during this time.